 The Archive

-In partnership with the Foundation, The New York Public Library for the Performing Arts has acquired Maryanne Amacher’s archive, which, once processed, will be available as part of the Library’s Music & Recorded Sound Division.
+In partnership with the Foundation, The New York Public Library for the Performing Arts has acquired Maryanne Amacher’s archive, which is now available for public research.
+Browse the finding aid online, or request an in-person research appointment.

 As a whole, Amacher’s work and collected archive represents one of the most important artistic contributions of recent decades.
 Assembled shortly before her death in the summer and fall of 2009, The Maryanne Amacher Archive contains a wealth of knowledge and research potential that promises to be a source of interest and inspiration for generations of artists and scholars to come.
 Much of the material was organized by Amacher herself, including for example, a critical series of folders and small boxes containing what she felt to be the most important works and writings from various periods.
 She also kept her annotated drafts, project notes, performance materials, ephemera, audio versions dating to the early ’60s, etc. With future archival efforts, research, and scholarship it will be possible to trace her working processes and ways of thinking across nearly every category of media.